MArhamAA1422/b6-learning/css/basics.md

   - name came from the letter M in traditional typography

 - rem is relative to the root (html) font size, so it’s more consistent.

+## Container query
+- Container queries are a modern CSS feature that let you style something based on the size of a parent element instead of the size of the entire viewport.
+- `@container`, similar to `@media`